-For criminal offences there is no special defense apart from the adequate legal defense any person under trial is entitled to.
+For criminal offenses there is no special defense apart from the adequate legal defense any person under trial is entitled to.

 Law 1778 does not provide specific defenses, nevertheless, it mentions the criteria to be considered to determine the sanctions to be imposed, which include the following: